 The details of the PSoC power modes are covered in the "Power System" section on page 24 of this datasheet.
-PSoC uses JTAG

-(4-wire) or SWD (2-wire) interfaces for programming, debug, and test.
+PSoC uses JTAG (4-wire) or SWD (2-wire) interfaces for programming, debug, and test.
 The 1-wire SWV may also be used for 'printf' style debugging.
 By combining SWD and SWV, you can implement a full debugging interface with just three pins.
-Using these standard interfaces enables you to debug or program the PSoC with a variety of hardware solutions from Cypress or third party vendors.
+Using these standard interfaces you can debug or program the PSoC with a variety of hardware solutions from Cypress or third party vendors.
 PSoC supports on-chip break points and 4-KB instruction and data race memory for debug.
-Details of the programming, test, and debugging interfaces are discussed in the "Programming, Debug Interfaces, Resources" section on page 55 of this datasheet.
+Details of the programming, test, and debugging interfaces are discussed in the "Programming, Debug Interfaces, Resources" section on page 56 of this datasheet.